nf-core/oncoanalyser/docs/usage.md

 :::

+#### RUN FROM BAM OR CRAM BUT REALIGN

+To run from BAM or CRAM that doesn't meet Oncoanalyser's input requirements, specify `bam` or `cram` in the `filetype` field and prepare a samplesheet as above for BAM or CRAM, but add the `--realign_bam` parameter.
+This will behave more like the fastq mode, but efficiently streaming directly from the input BAM/CRAM into bwa-mem.

 #### REDUX BAM / CRAM

 When running an analysis with DNA data from FASTQ, two of the most time consuming and resource intensive pipeline steps